cicnavi/dockers/README.md

 * https://localhost:9074
 * https://localhost:9080

-When using HTTPS on host 'locahost', a self-signed certificate will be used, so you'll get a warning about that from your browsers.
+When using HTTPS on host 'localhost', a self-signed certificate will be used, so you'll get a warning about that from your browsers.

 If you need a real certificate, you can use host 'locahost.markoivancic.from.hr' to access specific container